Gomesia/RepData_PeerAssessment1/PA1_template.md

         ##maxTime
 ```

-The maximium number of steps was found to be `r maxSteps` at `r maxTime`.
+The maximium number of steps was found to be 179.1311 at 835.